rookie0/vanity.web3/README.md

   -c, --chain=<option>   [default: evm] The chain type to use for address generation
                          <options: evm|solana|aptos>
-  -n, --num=<value>      [default: 1] The number of addresses to generate -s, --caseSensitive    Whether the vanity address is case sensitive -w, --workers=<value>  The number of workers to use for address generation, defaults to the half of the number of CPUs
+  -n, --num=<value>      [default: 1] The number of addresses to generate -o, --output=<value>   The file to output the addresses to -s, --caseSensitive    Whether the vanity address is case sensitive -w, --workers=<value>  The number of workers to use for address generation, defaults to the half of the number of CPUs